Widerøe Flight 839: Second investigation

 In an article published in the newspaper Fremover (Narvik, Norway), in May 1994, the English aviation engineer Hugh Tyrer stated that the cause of the accident was probably due to fatigue in the end piece of the transfer mechanism to the elevator.
 The end piece was in such a state that it would have failed sooner or later in ordinary use.
-Following this discovery in the wreck, Widerøe had grounded all their Twin Otters and checked these pieces, but without finding any other defect parts. de Havilland Canada had also sent an alert to all operators of the Twin Otter to check the component, and had canceled the contract with the subcontractor.
+Following this discovery in the wreck, Widerøe had grounded all their Twin Otters and checked these pieces, but without finding any other defect parts. de Havilland Canada had also sent an alert to all operators of the Twin Otter to check the component and had canceled the contract with the subcontractor.
 On 800 operating Twin Otters, 86 end pieces were replaced shortly after the accident, although none had fatigue similar to that of LN-BNS.
 The commission's chair, Ragnar Rygnestad, stated that they had not considered the end piece to be part of the cause of the accident, and that they therefore had not stress-tested it or the elevator to see what forces were needed to cause a crack.
 Rygnestad stated that the board knew about the fatigue.
 He also said that he had no problems with the opening of a new inquiry.
 Widerøe stated that they trusted the report from the Accident Investigation Board.

 Member of parliament, Inge Myrvoll, and president of the Norwegian Airline Pilots Association, Cpt.
 Peter Helland, both stated that the Accident Investigation Board should make a new inquiry about the accident.
 Cpt.
 Helland stated that the report's credibility was weakened due to the influence de Havilland Canada had during the process.
 On 10 June, the commission reopened the case, after having held meetings with Tyrer.
 The commission stated that there was disagreement as to if the tail rudder and tail plane or the end piece had cracked first, which would be crucial in determining the cause of the accident.
 Among the inquiries would be to re-investigate the tape of cockpit sound with new technology.
 The Accident Investigation Board used the National Aerospace Laboratory in the Netherlands to conduct tests on the end pieces.
-The report from the National Aerospace Laboratory was published on 23 March 1995, and supported the conclusion in the commissions report.
+The report from the National Aerospace Laboratory was published on 23 March 1995, and supported the conclusion in the commission's report.
 The journalist Oddvar Kristoffersen in Fremover won the SKUP Award for 1994 for his work related to uncovering the controversy.
 The pilots' union in Widerøe was initially critical of the report, but by July it stated that it supported the conclusion.
 In addition, Det Norske Veritas withdrew its critical comments concerning the commission.
 With this, all officially involved parties supported the report.